fabthered/Howcanamendmyrepo/Tutorial.md

     ##        age anciennete     revenu      score
     ##  0.2980303  0.3505494  0.8464643  0.1119814

+A bar graph of the ratios can be plotted with the function *plotcorr()*.

     ClustCheck::plotcorr(cbank)

 ![](Tutorial_files/figure-markdown_strict/unnamed-chunk-13-1.png) -
 V-Test call Similar to the categorical variables, test values can be computed for the numerical variables with the function *tvalue\_num()*.
-A bar graph of the values can be plotted with the function *plottvalue()*.

     ClustCheck::tvalue_num(cbank)